DOWNLOAD OUR FALL '20–SPRING '21 APPLICATION

 Children who attend Strawberry Preschool must be toilet trained.
 We understand that occasional "accidents" happen and are to be expected, especially when children are adjusting to a new school setting.
 We have extra clothes for this contingency.
 Should a child be continually wetting or soiling him/herself, staff will ask the parents to withdraw their child until toilet training is fully accomplished.

-Vaccination Requirements for Staff & Volunteers
+Vaccination Requirements for Staff & Volunteers (as of June 2020)

 —MMR (Measles, Mumps and Rubella)